 5) Know any specifics beforehand in case their office asks you for further guidance (i.e. a bill number you’re referencing);

-6) Calmly and rationally state your case in voicing your opinion;
+6) Calmly and rationally state your case when voicing your opinion;

 7) Respectfully have a specific ask in mind of the legislator;

-8) Ask the office where the legislator stands on your concern/issue – do not hang up the phone until you ask this important question.
+8) Ask the staffer where the legislator stands on your concern/issue – do not hang up the phone until you ask this important question.

 Most staff will not know the legislator’s position on expat issues; this is normal.
 If you are comfortable in doing so, leave your phone number and request to receive a returned phone call with the congressperson’s response once he/she has taken a stance on your issue.
 If you know beforehand that your legislator has taken the opposite position of DA’s stance, be sure to inform the congressional office that your Election Day ballot will depend on the congressperson’s vote or position on your issue;